-Write a function to delete a node (except the tail) in a singly linked list, given only access to that node.
+Write a function to delete a node in a singly-linked list.
+You will not be given access to the

 Input: head = [4,5,1,9], node = 5 Output: [4,1,9] Explanation: You are given the second node with value 5, the linked list should become 4 -> 1 -> 9 after calling your function.

 Input: head = [4,5,1,9], node = 1 Output: [4,5,9] Explanation: You are given the third node with value 1, the linked list should become 4 -> 5 -> 9 after calling your function.

 Input: head = [1,2,3,4], node = 3 Output: [1,2,4]

 Input: head = [0,1], node = 0 Output:

 Input: head = [-3,5,-99], node = -3 Output: [5,-99]

 - The number of the nodes in the given list is in the range

 - The value of each node in the list is unique.